Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/combined/Double Depression.md

 How is double depression different from other forms of depression?
 Double depression tends to be more severe than other forms of depression because you’re experiencing symptoms of two different, overlapping conditions.

-Research from 2015Trusted Source found that people with double depression had the most severe symptoms of any group with a depressive disorder.
+Research from 2015 found that people with double depression had the most severe symptoms of any group with a depressive disorder.

-The same research also found higher rates of suicidal thoughts in people with double depression — just over 1 in 2Trusted Source people with double depression reported suicidal ideation, and the study considered people with double depression to also be at a higher risk of suicide attempts.
+The same research also found higher rates of suicidal thoughts in people with double depression — just over 1 in 2 people with double depression reported suicidal ideation, and the study considered people with double depression to also be at a higher risk of suicide attempts.

-Research from 2018Trusted Source suggests that people with double depression have a higher chance of developing heart disease than those with other depression diagnoses.
+Research from 2018 suggests that people with double depression have a higher chance of developing heart disease than those with other depression diagnoses.
 Experts think this is because the longer-lasting PDD symptoms mixed with the severity of MDD can increase exposure to more of depression’s health impacts than either diagnosis on its own.

-Researchers also foundTrusted Source that people with double depression experienced more hopelessness than those with other types of depression, which could affect long-term health.
+Researchers also found that people with double depression experienced more hopelessness than those with other types of depression, which could affect long-term health.

 What causes double depression?
 The same factors that cause PDD and MDD are at the root of what causes double depression, but experts still haven’t identified one clear cause.